Lists of Libraries

 As you might expect, a directory of all libraries in the world does not exist.
 However, several reference sources provide lists of international libraries.
 You may be able to find one or more of these publications in your local school or public library.

-- The World Guide to Libraries 2013 is the closest approximation of a list of all the libraries in the world.
-This two-volume set by Walter de Gruyter, Inc. is in its 27th edition, and has entries for 42,500 libraries - public libraries, academic libraries, and national libraries, as well as various types of special libraries, including corporate and business libraries, ecclesiastical libraries, and government libraries - in more than 200 countries (including the United States), in alphabetical order by country.
-Available are mailing lists from the publication.
+- The World Guide to Libraries 2015 is the closest approximation of a list of all the libraries in the world.
+This two-volume set by Walter de Gruyter, Inc. is in its 29th edition, and has entries for 42,500 libraries - public libraries, academic libraries, and national libraries, as well as various types of special libraries, including corporate and business libraries, ecclesiastical libraries, and government libraries - in more than 200 countries (including the United States), in alphabetical order by country.
+Available are Customized Address Data Libraries (PDF) from the publication.

 - The International Literary Market PlaceTM, subtitled The Directory of the International Book Publishing Industry, from Information Today, Inc. does contain a section named Major Libraries with the description: The majority of the libraries and archives listed are those associated with government or educational institutions.
 Many are also involved in publishing activities.